-The admin server runs on port 85, and the URL will reflect that.
-If you have a firewall, and will be connecting from outside locations, you will need to open that port to have access to admin functions.
+The secure admin server runs on port 85, and the non-secure admin server on port 84; the URL will reflect that.
+If you have a firewall, and will be connecting from outside locations, you will need to open those ports to have access to admin functions.